 The DNS addresses need to propagate uniformly, through the worldwide DNS infrastructure.
 Having some computers able to access the domain, and others not, may lead to Google database corruption.

-If the domain was used previously, and repurposed, you'll still have to wait - while any previous DNS addresses expire, from the many DNS servers, worldwide.
+If the domain was used previously, you'll still have to wait - while any previous DNS addresses expire, from the many DNS servers, worldwide.

 Click on the "X", and publish the blog back to BlogSpot.

-If you wish to publish the blog to the new domain, it must be first published back to BlogSpot.
+If you wish to publish the blog to the new domain, it must be first published back to BlogSpot, using the Publishing wizard in the Blogger Settings - Basic dashboard page.
 Skipping this step may be another cause for database corruption.

 Change BlogSpot URL, if desired.